2023 Solar Incentives Guide for Westlake, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The term "solar incentives" broadly refers to financial incentives that are in place to encourage the adoption and use renewable energy by making solar panels more affordable.
-Various types of incentives, including cash back, discounts or monthly utility bill credits, might be available to you.
-Some incentives may be offered by the state of Ohio, by your utility company or by county or municipality, while other incentives are federal.
-Some solar incentives you might qualify for are:
+The term "solar incentives" broadly refers to financial incentives that are in place to encourage the adoption and use renewable energy by making the installation and use of solar panels more affordable.
+Various kinds of incentives, such as discounts, cash back or credit towards your monthly utility bill, may be available to you.
+Certain incentives may be provided via the Ohio government, by your utility company or by county or municipality, while other incentives are federal.
+You might qualify for any of the following types of solar incentives:

-• Tax Exemptions: Your solar system might qualify for both sales tax and property tax exemptions.
+• Tax Exemptions: Your solar panels might qualify for exemptions on both sales and property tax.
 Sales tax exemptions are applied at the time of purchase.
-Property tax exemptions allow you to exclude the added value of the solar panels when calculating property taxes on your home.
+Property tax exemptions allow you to ignore the value added by your solar panels when you are calculating property taxes on your house.

 Best National Provider